VinceZK/Portal/README.md

 ![Portal Demo](Portal.gif)

-You can also experience yourself in (http://darkhouse.com.cn/portal/dashboard).
+You can also experience yourself in this [DEMO](http://darkhouse.com.cn/portal/dashboard).

 ## To Begin
 1. Install it: